GET YOUR FIRST TREATMENT KIT FOR FREE get started

 When you are looking for body treatment cream with natural plant-based ingredients, look for creams that include Tea tree oil (potent antimicrobial and antifungal), Green tea extract (helps lighten pigmentation and boosts skin's natural healing), Cucumber extract (enhances the natural protective layer and decreases sebum production) and Licorice extract that helps prevent and fade after acne brown spots.

-As with all acne forms, the best way to prevent dark, post-acne spots (hyperpigmentation) and acne scars is to prevent future breakouts.
+As with all acne forms, the best way to prevent dark, post-acne spots (hyperpigmentation) and scars is to prevent future breakouts.
 However, once your folliculitis is under control using the tips above (hooray!), you can use a topical dark spot corrector, preferably one containing hydroquinone (2%), to help fade the dark spots over time.
-Learn more about hydroquinone and how it helps clear up hyperpigmentation and dark spots here.
+Learn more about hydroquinone and how it helps clear hyperpigmentation and dark spots here.

 Best tips for people with Butt acne (buttne)

 Shower and change to clean cloth after immediate sports.
-Wet, sweaty clothes combined with the dead skin cells form a compact plug that will clog your skin pores and make your body acne and butt acne worse if you can change your clothes and underwear) as soon as you possibly can after you work out.
+Wet, sweaty clothes combined with dead skin cells form a compact plug that will clog your skin pores and make your body acne and butt acne worse if you change your clothes and underwear) as soon as you can after you work out.

 Do not sit too much!

-Rubbing your butt skin against the seat, mixed with some sweat and heat, is one of the leading causes of acne on your buttocks if you can spend more time standing and walking around.
+Rubbing your butt skin against the seat, mixed with sweat and heat, is one of the leading causes of acne on your buttocks if you can spend more time standing and walking around.

-Never wear your underwear past its prime
+Never wear your underwear past its prime.

 Same as your sweaty sports clothing.
-Accumulating dirt, sweat, and oil, rubbing on your skin is a greater promoter of butt acne.
+Accumulating dirt, sweat, and oil, rubbing your skin is a greater promoter of butt acne.

 Avoid tight-fitting pants